 The best protection from the sun is to cover your skin whenever you are exposed to the sun.
 You can cover your skin either by using a hat, shirt or trousers but you can also cover your skin by using sunscreen.
 The ingredients in sunscreens that act like a physical barrier are Titanium oxide and Zinc Oxide, both of which are inorganic chemicals.
 Because they cause your skin to be white so some manufacturers create nano-particles of these chemicals making the white colour not as obvious.
 Some sunscreens will also have a colour tint to mask the whiteness of these chemicals.
 These chemicals are very effective in blocking UV radiation and therefore reducing damage to the skin.

 The other chemicals that are included in sunscreens are the organic chemicals that are combined with the inorganic chemicals mentioned above.
 The combination has synergies, which means that they are both more effective when combined with each other.

-If there is significant damage to facial skin then my recommendation to my patients is that they put a SPF 50+ sunscreen on their face every day of their lives.
-UV rays penetrate cloud layers so it is a myth to think that sun damage does not occur in the Winter.
+If there is significant damage to facial skin then my recommendation to my patients is that they apply a broad spectrum SPF 50+ sunscreen on their face every day of their lives.
+UV rays penetrate cloud layers so it is a myth to think that sun damage does not occur in the winter.
 Because we are creatures of habit creating the habit of applying sunscreen after cleaning ones teeth every morning means you are "putting money in the bank of protection."
 The minimum SPF should be 30+ if you are serious about optimising protection from the sun.